Disgruntled Fisher walks as minority leader in St Elizabeth Municipal Corporation

 Fisher never mentioned Spencer by name during his telephone interview with the Jamaica Observer, but influential PNP voices in St Elizabeth North Eastern have expressed strong reservations at what they see as Spencer's untimely return to frontline politics.

-“I am very disappointed that the PNP would even be looking at Kern,” one individuals, who declined to be identified, told the Observer last week.
+“I am very disappointed that the PNP would even be looking at Kern,” one individual, who declined to be identified, told the Observer last week.

 But a combative Spencer, who has consistently insisted he was innocent of all charges connected to the so-called Cuban light bulb scandal for which he was arrested and charged in 2008, says he has every right to serve in the effort to “rebuild unity” and to help restore St Elizabeth North Eastern to the PNP.